freon4dsl/Freon-documentation/developer-documentation/structure-of-the-project.md

    as well as info on missing links and/or images, can be found in `./scripts/Image_Check.txt`, and `./scripts/Link_Check.txt`.

+6. Sometimes, the source for an image is in a different format than what is needed for the documentation site.
+For instance, we use the tool `Affinity Designer` (https://affinity.serif.com/en-us/designer/) for more complex images.
+From these sources .png or other types of images are created.
+The affinity designer files are kept in the folder `./imgae-sources`.

-6. Any images and other files that need not be transformed by SvelteKit should be placed in `/static`.
+7. Any images and other files that need not be transformed by SvelteKit should be placed in `/static`.
 Here you can also find the .css that styles the site.

-7. Finally, there is a folder `notes` which is used to store any thoughts worth remembering for a while, and stuff like that.
+8. Finally, there is a folder `notes` which is used to store any thoughts worth remembering for a while, and stuff like that.